Niall-Keating/Notes/Work/Lvlogics/Differences Matrix.md

 | Sim Manager D                  |           O            |          X          | Not Present on lvlogics.firmwave.com |
 | Subscriptions                  |           O            |          X          | Not Present on lvlogics.firmwave.com |

-Alarms:
-- No difference

-Analytics:
-- No difference

-Auth Token:
-- No difference

-Files:
-- No difference

-History:
-- No difference

-Sites:
-- No difference

-Horseware:
-- No App

-Authentication & Authorization:
-- Missing:
-	- Permissions

 Devices:
 - Missing Models: